sayalimukundpatil-0111/LPG-Gas-Detection-Arduino/README.md

-# LPG Gas Leakage Detection System using Arduino
+# LPG Leakage Detection System using Arduino

 ## Description
 This project detects LPG gas leakage using an MQ-2 sensor and alerts users using a buzzer and LED.